haldayne/fox/README.md

 # Installation

+Install with composer: `php composer.phar require haldayne/fox 1.0.x-dev`

 Requires PHP version 5.5.0 or higher.
 No other PHP extensions are required.

-Install via composer: `php composer.phar require haldayne/fox 1.0.x-dev`

 # Select examples